 - You have heartburn at least twice a week for several weeks.

-- Food often comes back up into your throat.
+- Food or acid often come back up into your throat.

 If your doctor thinks you need a PPI:

-- Ask to start with a low dose of generic omeprazole or over-the-counter Prilosec (20 mg) or Prevacid 24HR (15 mg).
+- Ask to start with a low dose of generic prescription lansoprazole or omeprazole.
+You can also get these medicines over the counter.

-This report is for you to use when talking with your health-care provider.
+This report is for you to use when talking with your healthcare provider.
 It is not a substitute for medical advice and treatment.
-Use of this report is at your own risk. © 2012 Consumer Reports.
+Use of this report is at your own risk. © 2017 Consumer Reports.
 Developed in cooperation with the American Gastroenterological Association.